w3f/w3f-education/docs/Rust/section2/functions-comments.md

 ```

 Notice the lack of a semicolon at the end of `x + 1`.
-As soon as you add a semicolon to a line's end, it becomes a statement.
+When you add a semicolon to a line's end, it becomes a statement.
 Expressions do not have semicolons appended to the end of them.

 ## Return types